wrenhal/VBasic-Timer/README.md

 I removed the 24 hour clock and have cleaned up the interface a little.

+I have now added the file access.
+Logging the button clicks to a Comma Delimited file "timer.db"  I get the current folder the EXE is being run from and create the file in this same folder or just open for appending.

+I now have the base for switching to SQLite just to get the knowledge.

 ### Things still to do:
 ------
 -DONE * I will need to add the Call Timer next, I will add a call start label and a call length label (part of the same label for breaks and lunches).
 Both will reset when the user presses the stop button.

--I will add the ability for the program to Log the button presses to a file for future reference.
+-DONE *I will add the ability for the program to Log the button presses to a file for future reference.

 -Once I have the writing to a file down I will then work on switching to using a SQLite Database instead.